openshift/enhancements/enhancements/microshift/lvms-topolvm-downstream-replacement.md

 We have a prototype implementation that can be pushed into GA in time for the 4.17 release based on [OCPEDGE-830](https://issues.redhat.com//browse/OCPEDGE-830) that proves this is possible.

+##### Why is this a constraint?
+Why should we not introduce a migration Path for unmanaged deviceClasses to LVMCluster?

+The main issue with the current discrepancy between TopoLVM and LVMS is that TopoLVM allows for the configuration of deviceClasses with arbitrary options for supporting custom scenarios such as LVM RAID.
+This is not supported in LVMS (due to incompatibility with thin provisioning).

+If we would switch the stance to migrate existing MicroShift Installations fully to LVMCluster, we would need to maintain this migration while ensuring that existing RAID configurations are still supported.
+This is not feasible because a custom created volume group without constraints is introducing a lot of complexity to a potential test matrix that would explode the scope of LVMCluster testing and supported scenarios for OpenShift, which we expressively not want.

+Instead we want to allow for a classic "build for 80%, allow the rest to be configured manually" approach, where LVMCluster is used for the 80% of the use cases and all custom use cases should be possible through own configuration.

 #### Switching from TopoLVM to LVMS

 The switch from TopoLVM to LVMS will be done in a single release.
 We will support